sekalengrengginang/rengginang-box/README.md

 # rengginang-box
-ArchLinux image for distrobox/toolbx with my customization
+Debian for distrobox/toolbx with sigil development
 ## How to use
 Distrobox